If the pandemic has taught us anything, it’s that there are no guarantees.

 It’s Never Too Late to Wake Up

-When it became very clear that my 89-year-old grandmother had only days left to live, I had one of those life-altering epiphanies.
+When it became clear that my 89-year-old grandmother had only days left to live, I had one of those life-altering epiphanies.
 The reality hit that I, too, have a set number of days.
 Far from depressing or alarming, this insight woke me up.
 It inspired me to stop treating a normal day with all the excitement of finding a penny on the sidewalk.

-With the higher stakes of the acknowledged limit of my days on earth comes a greater sense of fearlessness and freedom.
+The stakes are higher when you acknowledge the limit to your days on earth.
+If you let it, this awakening can bring a greater sense of fearlessness and freedom.
 Who cares what other people think?
 So what if I fall flat on my face?
 What have I always wanted to do?
 What do I want to stop doing?